dNamiLab/dNami/doc/usage/genRhs.rst

     from genKer import rhs_info
     rhs = rhs_info()

-Then, the Runge-Kutta time marching steps are generated with calls to the following functions:
+Then, the Runge-Kutta time-marching steps are generated with calls to the following functions:

 .. code-block:: python